 - With some system functions, the available functions are arranged on several soft-key levels - Some soft keys work like toggle switches.
-A function is active when the associated field in the soft-key - row is highlighted in color.
-The setting remains in effect until the function is switched off again. - With functions like Take over position, you do not have to enter values manually - The data are automatically written into the appropriate input fields - Data input is not concluded until you press the Save or Input finished soft key - The Back soft key takes you back to the previous operating level
+A function is active when the associated field in a - A function is active when the associated field in the soft-key row is highlighted in color.
+The setting remains in effect until the function is switched off again. - With functions like Take over position, you do not have to enter values manually - The data are automatically written into the appropriate input fields. - Data input is not concluded until you press the Save or Input finished soft key - The Back soft key takes you back to the previous operating level